 Socio-economic characteristics

 From the results gotten from the field, a majority of respondents (n=104) were males while female respondents made up a minority (n=46).
 This study shows that farming activities are male-dominated.
-The majority of large maize farms are own by the males in the park while woman own large or many groundnut farms.
+The majority of large maize farms are owned by the males in the park while woman own large or many groundnut farms.
 In the general sense, male farmers dominate females in the park.
-This observation is in consonance with Adebowale et al. (2021), who had similar findings in agrarian communities around Old Oyo National Park and Yaduma, et al,( 2024) who assessed wild-animal crop raiding and its influence on wildlife conservation around kainji lake national park, Nigeria.
+This observation is in consonance with Adebowale et al. (2021), who had similar findings in agrarian communities around Old Oyo National Park and Yaduma, et al. ( 2024) who assessed wild-animal crop raiding and its influence on wildlife conservation around Kainji lake national park, Nigeria.
 This result can be justified by the assertion of Twyman et al. (2015) that farming activities are dominated mainly by men due to the need to provide food for the family.
 The male population around the park due to their polygamous nature needs to feed their large family sizes, thus this can only be achieved through increased number of farms and large farm sizes

 Crop raiding wildlife in and around the park